ataxexe/kodo/README.md

 # Overview

-Kodo is a test framework that helps you creating test scenarios with the help of a fluent interface.
+Kodo is a test framework that helps you defining specifications with the help of a fluent interface.

 ## How To Build